Find Schools

 • Program Analyst

-In 2016, there was an estimated number of 7,300 jobs in the United States for Political Scientist.
+There were about 7,300 jobs for Political Scientist in 2016 (in the United States).
 New jobs are being produced at a rate of 2.7% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Political Scientist by 2026.
 Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.

 undefined